Sears: Beginnings

 Before the Sears catalog, farmers near small rural towns usually purchased supplies, often at high prices and on credit, from local general stores with narrow selections of goods.
 Prices were negotiated and relied on the storekeeper's estimate of a customer's creditworthiness.
+This also had the effect of helping black farmers during the Jim Crow Law era, when storekeepers may not make them the same offers.
 Sears built an opposite business model by offering in their catalogs a larger selection of products at published prices.